 Cheyenne is in the high plains.
-We are surrounded by short-grass prairie that is adapted to long periods without water.
+We are surrounded by short-grass prairie with vegetation that is adapted to long periods without water.
 In Southeast Wyoming, water is a limited resource.
 Here are some ways the BOPU is managing water resources sustainably.

-- Water Conservation Program Cheyenne has a water conservation program that includes watering schedules and rules, programs to fix leaks, use water efficient appliances and fixtures, and bill structures that encourage efficient water use.
+- Water Conservation Program Cheyenne operates a water conservation program that sets watering schedules and rules, assists customers in identifying leaks, and determines bill structures that encourage efficient water use.
+Additionally, the BOPU runs the OUR Water (Outreach for Upgrades and Repairs) program that provides customers with high efficiency indoor fixtures and other water saving tools, including toilet components to eradicate leaks.
 For more information, visit www.cheyennebopu.org/Cheyennes-Water/Water-Conservation. - Water Reuse Once water goes down the drain, it will be used again.
 The BOPU reclaims wastewater at Cheyenne's water reclamation facilities.
 The BOPU renamed the wastewater treatment plants to water reclamation facilities because the treatment processes used at the facilities reclaim water making it safe to use again.
 Some of this water is recycled and piped back into Cheyenne to water parks and athletic fields.
-Water that isn't recycled is returned to Crow Creek where it is used by livestock, wildlife, aquatic species, and other users downstream. - Hydroelectric Generation In 2023, the BOPU constructed a hydroelectric generation facility.
+Water that isn't recycled is returned to Crow Creek where it is used by livestock, wildlife, aquatic species, and other users downstream. - Hydroelectric Generation In 2023, the BOPU completed construction on a hydroelectric generation facility.
 The hydroelectric generator produces power from water flowing to the water treatment plant.
 Water flowing to the treatment plant comes from Crystal Reservoir which is over 500 feet higher in elevation than the treatment plant.
-Water enters that plant at pressures around 210 pounds per square inch.
-The generator uses the water to spin a turbine that produces between 275 and 875 kilowatts (kW) of electricity.
-Of this amount, the water treatment plant uses around 150 kW.
+Because of this elevation change, water enters that plant at pressures around 210 pounds per square inch.
+The generator uses water to spin a turbine that produces electricity.
+In 2024, the hydroelectric generator produced an average of 300 kilowatts (kW) during winter months and up to 815 kW during summer months.
+Of this amount, the water treatment plant used around 158 kW.
 The rest is sold to Black Hills Energy and used by electrical customers in the Cheyenne area. - Additional Water Resources The BOPU is actively investigating and pursuing additional surface and groundwater sources to prepare for possible reductions in water supply due to Colorado River curtailment.